 Withdrawals, incomplete courses, repeating courses, non-credit remedial courses, and units transferred in from other colleges have the potential to affect the pace of completion.
 Withdrawals lower the number of successfully completed units.
 Incomplete courses not completed in a timely fashion act essentially as a withdrawal and also lower the number of successfully completed units.
 Repeated courses are counted as attempted each time but only as completed one time.
 All situations will lower a student's pace of completion.
+Units transferred in from other colleges may actually help the pace of completion, as these units are counted on a 1:1 ratio for units completed and units attempted.
+Grades from ALL courses attempted will be counted in the GPA for all students.

-Non-credit remedial courses do not count as either attempted or completed but do have the possibility of extending the time of completion beyond the 150% timeframe and must be carefully monitored by the student to ensure the length of the program is not exceeded.
+Non-credit remedial courses do not count as either attempted or completed, but do have the possibility of extending the time of completion beyond the 150% timeframe and must be carefully monitored by the student to ensure the length of the program is not exceeded.